Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Experiments

 \section{Experiments}

-To verify the effectiveness of the proposed DR-MGF, we conduct extensive experiments on the representative image classification dataset(CIFAR\cite{krizhevsky2009learning} and ILSVRC 2012, i.e, IMAGENET) and NYUV2\cite{couprie2013indoor}.
-The experiments about the first kind of MONs--(multi-exit networks) are conducted on image classification dataset, and the ones about the second MONs--(multi-task networks) are conducted on NYUV2.
-Besides, we make detailed analysis of the proposed approach.
-Considering the proposed approach is an optimization method, for fair comparison, all of the MONs used in this work are taken from the previous works: MSDnet\cite{huang2017multi} and SDN\cite{kaya2019shallow} for multi-exit networks, and Segnet-MTAN\cite{liu2019end} for multi-task networks.
+To verify the effectiveness of the proposed DR-MGF, we conduct extensive experiments on CIFAR\cite{krizhevsky2009learning}, ImageNet (ILSVRC 2012)\cite{deng2009imagenet}), and NYUv2\cite{couprie2013indoor}.
+Experiments on the first type of MONs (multi-exit networks) are conducted using image classification datasets (CIFAR and ImageNet), while those on the second type (multi-task networks) are performed on NYUv2.
+Additionally, we provide a detailed analysis of the proposed approach.

-\subsection{Performance on Multi-exit neural networks}
+\subsection{Performance on multi-exit neural networks}